PSPDFKit/PSPDFKit-Cordova/docs/ios/README.md

 // Show pdf with in single page mode, with a black background.
 PSPDFKit.present("pdf/document.pdf", {
   pageMode: "single",
-  backgroundColor: "black"
+  backgroundColor: "black",
 });

 // Show a PDF document with a callback.
-PSPDFKit.present("pdf/document.pdf", function() {
+PSPDFKit.present("pdf/document.pdf", function () {
   alert("pdf has appeared");
 });